priendeau/Fnct.d/README.rst

 ::

- - Presence of variable formating and will be inserted inside __GetVarReferenceList action because it start with Is or Bool, or Array or Str or even Int.
+ - Presence of variable notation is present inside __GetVarReferenceList and all variables like the example starting with Is or Bool will own a priority and being treated .
+This is also applied to variable that start with Array or Str or even Int.

- While Uses of Base64 is not definied Here, a presence of Variable like WPIBase64=True/False will let other function query them with this form :
+ By Uses of Base64 is not definied Here, a presence of Variable like WPIBase64=True/False will let other function query them with this form :

 .. code:: shell

+ ### Following is suggestion and not real action.
+ ### It represent a candidate owning variable named WPIBase64
+ ### which is not for real WrapPathIntegration for the moment.

  __FUNCTION__ --get WPIBase64

 ::